 16. Home Supplies

-Electrical equipment are common gifts if your hosts have moved into a new house and not long before hand.
+Electrical equipment is common gifts if your hosts have moved into a new house and not long beforehand.

 17. Perfume and Lotions

 Fragrances are becoming popular, lotions and body sprays from good brands are quite appreciated.
 However, avoid giving hygiene products otherwise the receipt will think that you doubt their hygiene.

 Now, the above gifts cannot be given on any occasion and to anyone, so I made this Matrix to associate every gift with the appropriate occasion and receiver.